elemental/elemental-web/source/main/download/index.rst

 Releases
 --------
-The current relevant versions of Elemental are the `Release Candidate for Elemental 0.86 <https://github.com/elemental/Elemental/releases/tag/0.86-rc1>`__ and the last official release, `Elemental 0.85 <http://libelemental.org/releases/0.85>`__ (and its `corresponding tarball <http://libelemental.org/pub/releases/Elemental-0.85.tgz>`__).
+The current relevant versions of Elemental are the current development version (which is soon to be 0.86) and the last official release, `Elemental 0.85 <http://libelemental.org/releases/0.85>`__ (and its `corresponding tarball <http://libelemental.org/pub/releases/Elemental-0.85.tgz>`__).